Japoteurs: Influences

 The cartoon, and the stereotypical Japanese characters in particular, are done in a style typical of American propaganda during World War II.
 Many cartoons of the time followed a similar vein, such as the Schlesinger/Warner Bros. cartoons Scrap Happy Daffy (1943), Daffy - The Commando (1943), and Herr Meets Hare (1945).
 Such films typically show Japanese and German characters in a negative light as the American hero makes short work of them.

-The plane catching scene at the end is strikingly similar to a scene in Superman Returns (2006), in which Superman (Brandon Routh) stops an airplane from crashing into a baseball stadium (that resembles former Yankee Stadium) by pressing his weight into the nose and carefully lowering it onto the field.

-The Arrowverse version of Supergirl’s pilot also brings homage to this scene when Kara lands the plane containing her sister on the river, after one of its engines catches fire.